 - Explain to the child that she/he is a Christian above anything else, even if it is not “cool.”

-- Encourage the child to imagine that school is an extension of Church, would he/she act this way at Church?
+- Encourage the child to imagine that school extends from the Church.
+Would he/she act this way at Church?

 - Explain that some actions/words are not appropriate for a child of God and that she/he is a child of God.

-Philo and the Faithfulness SuperHoly was written because I believe that we need to encourage our children to be proud of their faith.
-I don’t mean that we teach them to brag about it, I mean that they should never be ashamed of being Christian or of acting Christian!
+Philo and the Faithfulness SuperHoly was written because I believe we need to encourage our children to be proud of their faith.
+I don’t mean that we teach them to brag about it.
+I mean, they should never be ashamed of being Christian or of acting Christian!
 The book can help you start a conversation with your child.